Voice of Experience: Insights on Smart Grid Customer Engagement

 Comments, edits and feedback on the draft were reviewed and incorporated into the final document, which was released in July 2013 and made available to the industry here and other websites.

 Consumer Engagement Workshop

 IEEE PES sponsored a Consumer Engagement Workshop on July 9, 2013 in Washington DC.
 Seventy-five industry experts attended the workshop where they discussed the challenges and exchanged proven best practices and innovations for smart grid education, energy literacy, and community involvement.
 Members of the Smart Grid Customer Engagement Working Group participated in the workshop.
-Download a video synopsis of the workshop here or the accompanying report, which includes 12 guiding principles to enable successful customer engagement.
+Download a video synopsis (link is external) of the workshop here or the accompanying report (link is external), which includes 12 guiding principles to enable successful customer engagement.